-But I made myself go on small trips, weekends away, holidays abroad -- and the fear abated and stopped completely.
+But I made myself go on small trips, weekends away, holidays abroad -- and the fear lessened and stopped completely.

 This next picture was taken long after I had fully recovered, at a film festival in Washington DC.
 I even won an award at it!

-In fact, it's not only possible -- it's common.
+In fact, it's not only possible -- it's very common.

 Thousands of people recover every day.

-From the smallest annoying thought to the big, horrible existential fears -- they can all be stopped and you will have your life back.
+From the smallest annoying thoughts to the big, horrible existential fears -- All of the symptoms of Depersonalization can be stopped and you will get your life back.

 Start your recovery from DP today!